zombcode/cardamomo/README.md

 })
 ```

-for example, you can use for 404 errors
+For example, you can use this to send 404 errors.

 ##### In future

-At this moment the framework is very simple, in the future we want to implement:
+At this moment the framework is very simple.
+In the future we want to implement:

 > - Layout manager
 > - File upload (single and multiple)